 What kind of training does a gastroenterology nurse need?

-Gastroenterology nurses must become registered nurses by completing a diploma, associate degree, or bachelor degree from an accredited nursing program.
+Gastroenterology nurses must become registered nurses by completing a diploma, associate degree, or bachelor degree program in nursing.
 All nursing programs provide classroom and laboratory training and supervised clinical experiences.
 Prospective registered nurses typically complete courses in anatomy and physiology, microbiology, pharmacology, nursing ethics, nursing philosophy, nutrition, and human growth and development.
 All registered nurses must be licensed by passing the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
 Most gastroenterology nurses also become certified from the American Board of Certification for Gastroenterology Nurses or other certifying organization.
 Certification requirements include minimum experience and passing a written and practical examination.
 Gastroenterology nurses must complete regular continuing education to maintain their licenses and certifications.

 What are the prospects for a career as a gastroenterology nurse?

-Employment of all registered nurses is expected to grow much faster than average for all professions, increasing 23% through 2016 (1).
+Employment of all registered nurses is expected to grow much faster than average for all professions, increasing 23% from 2006 to 2016 (1).
 The growing and aging population and increased need for gastroenterology care will drive job growth for gastroenterology nurses.